JoschuaGosda/RobotControl/README.md

 ### Android Smartphone

-The app running on the phone is developed in *Android Studio*.
-It connects to the arduino board over a bluetooth connection to share steer commands as well as to show telemtry data.
 For opening the bluetooth connection an android service is running in the background and handles the [GATT](https://www.bluetooth.com/specifications/gatt/generic-attributes-overview) calls.
-Please see the solution of [Cypress Semiconductor Corporation](https://github.com/cypresssemiconductorco) that worked out very well and is the backbone of the bluetooth communication in this app.
+See the solution of [Cypress Semiconductor Corporation](https://github.com/cypresssemiconductorco) that worked out very well and is the backbone of the bluetooth communication in this app.

-The controlling surface in the app is very basic.
-Two SeekBars are used to change the THROTTLE and TURN setpoints.
+The control interface consists of two SeekBars that are used to change the THROTTLE and TURN setpoints.
-After a successfully connect to the arduino board, the desired values are written in the corresponding BLE Characteristic.
+After a successful connect to the Arduino, the desired values are written in the corresponding BLE Characteristic.

 ![alt remote control](https://github.com/JoschuaGosda/RobotControl/blob/master/Remote_Control.jpg)